-Back in the beginning of the previous month, we reported about the fact that WhatsApp was starting to roll out its much-awaited voice calling feature.
-At the moment it is available only for a few Android users, but we’re now hearing news that there is work being done behind the curtains to bring the feature to iPhone owners, as well.
+Back at the beginning of the previous month, we reported the fact that WhatsApp was starting to roll out its much-awaited voice calling feature.
+At the moment, it is available only for a few Android users, but we’re now hearing the news that there is work being done behind the curtains to bring the feature to iPhone owners, as well.

-A couple of leaked screenshots have been published by BGR.in, claiming to show a jailbroken iPhone running the WhatsApp v184.108.40.2064 beta app.
+A couple of leaked screenshots have been published by BGR.in, claiming to show a jailbroken iPhone running the WhatsApp v220.127.116.114 beta app.
 The picture reveals the user interface of the WhatsApp voice calling feature on iOS.
-The screenshots represent a design that’s pretty much in-line with the interface that is available for Android users.
+The screenshots represent a design that’s pretty much in line with the interface that is available for Android users.

 At the moment, the feature is currently only available in the beta version of the app.
 Once it rolls out to iPhone users, they will notice a phone icon beside a contact’s display picture.
 Thus, by hitting the button, the calling screen will appear, along with the ‘mute,’ ‘message,’ and ‘speaker’ options.